CRMTechnologies/crmtdigital.com/content/excellence-hub/marketing-ops-time-to-shine.md

 heading: Marketing Operations, It's Your Time to Shine
 subheading: ''
 show_contact: button
+date: 2018-04-16T17:11:00+00:00
 ---
+Marketing Operations is playing a critical role in the future of global  marketing success.
 If you're a Marketing Operations leader - this is your time to step up and influence big change.

 Our Whitepaper explores how Marketing Operations is quickly becoming the agent of change and enabling:

 * Efficient global marketing execution at scale.
 * Industrialization of shared marketing services.